wileyyugioh/zotmoov/docs/SETTINGS_INFO.md

 ### [Custom Menu Items](CUSTOM_MENUITEM_INFO.md)

-### Strip Diacritics From File Names
+### Strip Diacritics From File Names/Paths

-When Zotero renames a file and ZotMoov intercepts it, ZotMoov will change the file name to remove all of the diacritics.
+When Zotero renames a file and ZotMoov intercepts it, ZotMoov will change the file name/path to remove all of the diacritics.
 This is useful for ensuring compatibility across various operating systems, for example.
+Note that only file names/paths within the base directory will be altered.

 ## Selected Hidden Preferences